AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance type families/ECS Bare Metal Instance types/Overview.md

 -   Uses 2.5 GHz Intel® Xeon® Platinum 8269CY \(Cascade Lake\) processors that deliver an all-core turbo frequency of 3.2 GHz for consistent computing performance.
 -   Is an instance family in which all instances are I/O optimized.
 -   Supports ESSDs, standard SSDs, and ultra disks.
+-   Supports IPv6.
 -   Supports only VPCs.
--   Provides high network performance with a packet forwarding rate of 6,000 Kpps.
+-   Provides high network performance with a packet forwarding rate of 6,000,000 pps.
 -   Suits the following scenarios:
     -   In-memory databases such as Redis
     -   High-performance databases such as SAP HANA